ChillFish8/cfavml/cfavml/src/export_docs/cmp_max_horizontal.md

-Finds the maximum element contained within vector `a` of size `dims` returning the result.
+Finds the maximum element contained within vector `a` returning the result.

 ### Pseudocode